stevana/pipelining-with-disruptor/README.md

 (5.02 secs, 905,480 bytes)
 ```

-This is expected, even though we pipeline and fanout, as the model is completely
+This is expected, even though we pipeline and fan-out, as the model is completely
 sequential.

 If we instead run the same pipeline using the queue deployment, we get: